bgreenlee/spelling-beat/README.md

 The word list is currently derived from the [North American Scrabble Players Association](http:/www.scrabbleplayers.org) official word list, used with permission.
 You can also use `/usr/share/dict/words`, which ships on most *nix-based machines, including macOS.
 It's Webster's Second International from 1934, so it is somewhat dated, but good enough.

 Since the Spelling Bee editors manually remove obscure or offensive words from the answer set for each puzzle, some of the words returned by Spelling Beat aren't going to be considered valid.
-I've started collecting some of these in the [exclude-words](exclude-words) file, so they'll be removed from the app's word list.
+There are also words the NYT considers valid, but aren't in the NASPA word list.
+I've started collecting some all the Spelling Bee answers (answers.log) in order to figure out what words to exclude and add.

 To update the word list, run: